-Muir Houston is convenor for Advanced Educational Research with the Masters suite of programmes.
-He is is a senior lecturer in the School of Education and a member of the Social Justice, Place and Lifelong Education (SJPLE) Research Group.
+Muir Houston is Depute Director of CR&DALL, and convenor for Advanced Educational Research within the Masters suite of programmes.
+He is is a senior lecturer in the School of Education and a member of the People, Place and Social Justice (PPSJ) Research Group.
 In additon he is Chair of the College of Social Sceinces Research Ethics Committee

 Muir Houston is a sociologist by training, he has research interests in adult and lifelong learning; all aspects of the contemporary student experience including retention, progression and performance; and, issues of widening participation and inequality of opportunity.
 In addition, he has research interests in the career and educational motivations and aspirations of young people from disadvantaged backgrounds.
 He has been involved with Mike Osborne in Scottish Higher Education Funding Council/National Health Service (Scotland) funded projects concerned with selection of students in Medicine, Veterinary Science and the Allied Health Professions (WHAP and WHAN); a major ESRC TLRP project on the Social and Organisation Mediation of University Learning (SOMUL); and, EC-funded LLL projects concerned with the quality of Grundtvig networks (GINCO) of Learning Regions (R3L+), and with access to HE for adults (THE-MP).
 He has also published work on the relative salience of class and sectarianism in Victorian Clydeside.
 He has expertise in quantitative, qualitative and mixed methods often with an emphasis on advanced quantitative techniques.